Tour du Mont Blanc Camping – The Ultimate Guide

 Bring a camping stove and cook meals along the way.
 This helped us to save money, but it also kept us from having to decide on a restaurant/go out to eat every night.
 Sometimes we wanted to put our pajamas on and stay at our campsite.

 Keep the Cicerone guide close by during the day.
 The trail is pretty straight forward, but there are quite a few variants.
 Use the guide to make sure you’re on the right path.
+We read about the next day every night before bed, and we kept it easily accessible in our packs.

 Train for it.
 Run a marathon.
 Walk on the stair master.
 Strengthen your legs and lungs.